-1. The item entitled "Developments in the field of information and telecommunications in the context of international security" was included in the provisional agenda of the sixty-sixth session of the General Assembly in accordance with Assembly resolution 65/41 of 8 December 2010.

-2. At its 2nd plenary meeting, on 16 September 2011, the General Assembly, on the recommendation of the General Committee, decided to include the item in its agenda and to allocate it to the First Committee.

-3. At its 3rd meeting, on 3 October 2011, the First Committee decided to hold a general debate on all disarmament and international security items allocated to it, namely, items 87 to 106.
-The general debate on those items was held at the 3rd to 9th meetings, from 3 to 7 and on 10 and 11 October (see A/C.1/66/PV.3-9).
-The Committee also held 11 meetings, from 12 to 14, from 17 to 21 and on 24 and 25 October, for an exchange of views with the High Representative for Disarmament Affairs and other high-level officials, as well as panel discussions with independent experts and follow-up to resolutions and decisions adopted at previous sessions (see A/C.1/66/PV.10-20).
-Thematic discussions on the items were held, and draft resolutions were introduced and considered, at the 10th to 20th meetings, from 12 to 14, from 17 to 21 and on 24 and 25 October (see A/C.1/66/PV.10-20).
-Action on all draft resolutions and decisions was taken at the 21st to 24th meetings, from 26 to 28 and on 31 October (see A/C.1/66/PV.21-24).

-4. For its consideration of the item, the Committee had before it the report of the Secretary-General on developments in the field of information and telecommunications in the context of international security (A/66/152 and Add.1).
+- 1. The item entitled "Developments in the field of information and telecommunications in the context of international security" was included in the provisional agenda of the sixty-seventh session of the General Assembly in accordance with Assembly resolution 66/24 of 2 December 2011. - 2.
+At its 2nd plenary meeting, on 21 September 2012, the General Assembly, on the recommendation of the General Committee, decided to include the item in its agenda and to allocate it to the First Committee. - 3.
+At its 1st meeting, on 5 October 2012, the First Committee decided to hold a general debate on all disarmament and international security items allocated to it, namely, items 86 to 102.
+From 8 to 12 and on 15 and 16 October, the Committee held a general debate on those items and had an exchange of views with the High Representative for Disarmament Affairs and other high-level officials, including on follow-up to resolutions and decisions adopted at previous sessions (see A/C.1/67/PV.2-8).
+The Committee also held 10 meetings, from 17 to 19 and from 22 to 25 October, and on 1 and 2 November, for a thematic debate and panel discussions with independent experts (see A/C.1/67/PV.9-18).
+At the 9th to 18th meetings, from 17 to 19 and from 22 to 25 October, and on 1 and 2 November, draft resolutions were introduced and considered (see A/C.1/67/PV.9-18).
+The Committee took action on all draft resolutions and decisions at the 18th to 22nd meetings, on 2 and from 5 to 7 November (see A/C.1/67/PV.18-22). - 4.
+For its consideration of the item, the Committee had before it the report of the Secretary-General on developments in the field of information and telecommunications in the context of international security (A/67/167).

 II.
-Consideration of draft resolution A/C.1/66/L.30
+Consideration of draft resolution A/C.1/67/L.30

-5. At the 17th meeting, on 20 October, the representative of the Russian Federation, on behalf of Armenia, Azerbaijan, Belarus, Brazil, China, Costa Rica, Cuba, India, Indonesia, Kazakhstan, Kyrgyzstan, Mali, Myanmar, Nicaragua, the Russian Federation, Serbia, Sierra Leone, the Syrian Arab Republic, Tajikistan, Turkmenistan, Uganda, Ukraine, Uzbekistan and Viet Nam, introduced a draft resolution entitled "Developments in the field of information and telecommunications in the context of international security" (A/C.1/66/L.30).
-Subsequently, Argentina, Colombia, Cyprus, the Democratic People's Republic of Korea, the Democratic Republic of the Congo, El Salvador, Ethiopia, Guatemala and Turkey joined in sponsoring the draft resolution.
+- 5. At the 17th meeting, on 1 November, the representative of the Russian Federation, on behalf of Angola, Argentina, Armenia, Belarus, Brazil, China, Colombia, Costa Rica, Cuba, the Democratic People's Republic of Korea, the Democratic Republic of the Congo, Egypt, El Salvador, Ethiopia, the Gambia, Guatemala, India, Indonesia, Kazakhstan, Kyrgyzstan, the Lao People's Democratic Republic, Mali, Myanmar, Nicaragua, the Russian Federation, Serbia, Sierra Leone, the Syrian Arab Republic, Tajikistan, Turkey, Turkmenistan, Uganda, Ukraine, Uzbekistan, Viet Nam and Zimbabwe, introduced a draft resolution entitled "Developments in the field of information and telecommunications in the context of international security" (A/C.1/67/L.30).
+Subsequently, Madagascar and the Sudan joined in sponsoring the draft resolution. - 6.
+At its 21st meeting, on 6 November, the Committee adopted draft resolution A/C.1/67/L.30 without a vote (see para.
+7).

-6. At the 22nd meeting, on 27 October, the Secretary of the Committee made a statement on behalf of the Secretary-General concerning the financial implications of draft resolution A/C.1/66/L.30.